Orson Welles: Early life

 Welles attended public school in Madison, Wisconsin, enrolled in the fourth grade.
-On September 15, 1926, he entered the Todd Seminary for Boys, an expensive independent school in Woodstock, Illinois, that his older brother Richard Ives Welles had attended ten years earlier, until he was expelled.
+On September 15, 1926, he entered the Todd Seminary for Boys, an expensive independent school in Woodstock, Illinois, that his older brother had attended until he was expelled.
 At Todd School, Welles came under the influence of Roger Hill, a teacher who was later the school's headmaster.
-Hill provided Welles with an ad hoc educational environment that proved invaluable to his creative experience, allowing Welles to concentrate on subjects that interested him.
+Hill provided Welles with an ad hoc educational environment that allowed Welles to concentrate on subjects that interested him.
 Welles performed and staged theatrical experiments and productions.